View on GitHub

 Whole-Body Control

-Whole Body Control (WBC), also referred to as constraint-based or optimization-based control, is an approach for specifying and controlling complex robotic tasks.
-The term was coined by Luis Sentis in his work Synthesis and Control of Whole-Body Behaviors in Humanoid Systems.
+Whole Body Control (WBC) is an approach for specifying and controlling complex robotic tasks Synthesis and Control of Whole-Body Behaviors in Humanoid Systems.

 drawing